kube-vip/website/content/docs/usage/multi_tenancy.md

 ### Prometheus conflicts

 By default prometheus will bind to port `2112`, this isn't normally a problem however if we have multiple kube-vip deployments running on the same node they will have port conflicts (this is because kube-vip requires `hostNetworking`).
-You can either change each deployment to use it's own specific port for prometheus or change the default value to blank as shown below:
+You can either change each deployment to use its own specific port for prometheus or change the default value to blank as shown below:

 ```yaml
     spec: